 - Bone loss (osteoporosis) can occur because of impaired blood flow.

-- About 10-15% of scleroderma patients develop underactive thyroid gland (hypothyroidism).
+- About 10 to 15% of people with scleroderma develop underactive thyroid gland (hypothyroidism).

 - Erectile dysfunction, usually due to scarring of the penis, may be one of the first complications of the disease in men.

 - Systemic scleroderma does not generally affect fertility in women.
 Pregnant women with scleroderma, however, have a slightly increased risk of premature birth and low-birth-weight babies.
 Although they can carry a baby to term, because complications such as kidney crisis can occur with the disease, pregnant women with scleroderma need to be monitored closely in a high-risk obstetric facility.

 - More than half of people with scleroderma are likely to experience significant depression.
 Researchers say it may be beneficial for people with scleroderma to be routinely screened for depression.